Photography Life

 NIKON Z 7 II + NIKKOR Z 20mm f/1.8 S @ 20mm, ISO 64, 1.3 seconds, f/5.6

 For this reason, I consider the Z7 II to be almost as good of a landscape photography camera as the Z9.
 The lighter weight and smaller size make it easier to bring into the backcountry, although it misses out on a couple nice features like the dual-axis tilting LCD (useful for vertical compositions from a tripod) and illuminated buttons.
-Factoring in the Z9’s better low-light autofocus system and longer battery life, I think it beats the Z7 II in landscape situations head-to-head, but only ignoring price.
-I’d certainly rather shoot the Z7 II with a killer landscape lens like the Nikon Z 14-24mm f/2.8 S than the Z9 with cheaper glass if budget is an issue.
+Factoring in the Z9’s better low-light autofocus system and longer battery life, I think the Z9 beats the Z7 II in landscape situations head-to-head, but only ignoring price.
+I’d certainly rather shoot the Z7 II with a killer landscape lens like the Nikon Z 14-24mm f/2.8 S than the Z9 with cheaper glass.

 For faster-moving genres, the comparison isn’t as close.
 If you need a high frame rate, big buffer, or cutting-edge autofocus system, the Z9 is clearly ahead.
 It’s not as though the Z7 II is terrible in any of these areas, but the Z9 is on another level.
-To shoot 20 FPS bursts of 45-megapixel raw photos with a 1000+ image buffer and no other limitations is really remarkable (pending our tests that the high efficiency raw on the Z9 loses no image quality).
+To shoot 20 FPS bursts of 45-megapixel raw photos with a 1000+ image buffer and no other limitations is really remarkable.

 LV_Nikon-Z9_18